Ian2020/ledgerawk/README.md

 ```

 You can also search comments for tags and replace postings the same way.
 Just
-indicate this by surrounding your regex with colons.
+indicate this by surrounding your TRANSACTION regex with colons.
 So if you have the
 following in your .ledgerimport file:

 ```
-:IKEA:¬Assets:IKEA¬Expenses:IKEA
+bank.ldg¬:IKEA:¬Assets:IKEA¬Expenses:IKEA
 ```

 And a transaction such as: